Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 What made you decide to use your chosen platform over others?

-I like the interface better than others.
+I like the interface better than the others.
 I’ve taken a few courses on Thinkific and I don’t feel like it’s organized and laid out well.
 I signed up for Teachable before I finished my course because a friend recommended it.
 So far, so good.

 What other tools do you use to run your online course business?